 The Thai word for Green Curry (แกงเขียวหวาน) actually translates to “Sweet Green Curry”, but that doesn’t imply that this dish is sweet.
 Instead, “sweet green” means “light green” in Thai.

 While the idea of making curry from scratch may be initially daunting, nothing could be further from the truth.
-My curry paste has quite a few ingredients, but all you do is basically throw them all together and purée; the paste will keep for a month in the fridge and there’s enough paste to make three curries.
+My curry paste has quite a few ingredients, but all you do is basically throw them all together and purée; the paste will keep for a month in the fridge (or several months in the freezer) and there’s enough paste to make three curries.
 Making the actual curry is even easier – it’s a 20-minute meal, if not less.

 Serves four to six (depends on how much chicken you use)